Auto-Compressing Networks: Auto-Compressing Networks

 \section{Auto-Compressing Networks}

-The core idea behind ACNs \footnote{Code for the paper is available \href{https://osf.io/5v8tc/?view_only=486e71de583a40f98bd5b9ecec4e7381}{here}.} is to force each layer to produce features that are directly useful for prediction.
-In this manner, when the last layers are pruned, earlier layers can be used for prediction directly without the need for further fine-tuning.
-Concretely, we propose replacing the residual short connections with long connections, as described in Eq.~\ref{eq:long_connections} and shown in Table \ref{tab:connectivity} for a network of depth $L$\footnote{We note that a classification head can be built on top of $y$. }:
+In ACNs \footnote{Code for the paper is available \href{https://github.com/vdorovatas/Auto_Compressing_Networks.git}{here}.}, residual short connections are replaced with long feedforward connections, as described in Eq.~\ref{eq:long_connections} for a network of depth $L$, and shown~\footnote{The connections shown for ResNet (red) are implicit, resulting from the residual summation.
+A detailed example is provided in Appendix~\ref{appendix:connecitivty_analysis}.} in Table \ref{tab:connectivity}:

-In ACNs the output of each layer \footnote{Also the embedded input, represented with $x_0$ in equation \ref{eq:long_connections}. } is directly connected to the output of the network, and thus is directly optimized by the objective function during gradient descent training.
-Furthermore, the number of possible shortcuts is equal to the number of layers $L$.
-We find this simplification maintains the improved signal flow that shortcut connections provide, while also introducing the ability to detect potential parameter redundancy in the architecture\footnote{A careful reader may observe that long connections are a strict subset of the $2^L$ shortcut connections in residual networks.}.
-We note that ACNs differ structurally from other models employing long connections, such as DenseNets \citep{huang2017densely} and DenseFormer \citep{pagliardini2024denseformer}, which are residual networks variants.
-These two models connect each layer to all preceding layers whereas ACNs connect each layer only to the output, leading to a distinct structural design\footnote{We mention more details about these models in Section \ref{relwork}}.
+In ACNs the output of each layer is directly connected to the output of the network, and thus is directly optimized by the objective function during gradient descent training.
+Furthermore, the number of possible shortcuts is equal to the number of layers, $L$.
+We find this simplification maintains the improved signal flow that shortcut connections provide, while also introducing the ability to detect potential parameter redundancy in the architecture\footnote{Note that long connections are a strict subset of the $2^L$ shortcut connections in residual networks.}.
+We note that ACNs differ structurally from other models employing long connections, such as DenseNets \citep{huang2017densely} and DenseFormer \citep{pagliardini2024denseformer}, which are residual networks variants, as previously discussed.
+These models connect each layer to all preceding layers whereas ACNs connect each layer only to the output, leading to a distinct structural design.
+An overview of these models along with an extended literature review is provided in Appendix \ref{relwork}.
+For completeness, we also provide a direct, fair comparison against other residual variants, such as DenseFormers and DenseNets, in Appendix~\ref{appendix:comparison}.